ncatlab/nlab-content/pages/5/8/6/0/685/content.md

 * An **[[equalizer]]** of $f,g:A\to B$ consists of an object $E$ and a morphism $e:E\to A$ together with an isomorphism $f e \cong g e$, which is universal in a sense the reader should now be able to write down.
 This is sometimes called the _pseudo-equalizer_ but that term more properly refers to a particular [[strict 2-limit]].
 Note that frequently, such as in the construction of all limits from basic ones, equalizers need to be replaced by [[descent object]]s.

-There are also various important types of 2-limits that involve 2-cells in the diagram shape or in the weight, and hence are not just "boosted-up" versions of 1-limits.
+There are also various important types of bilimits that involve 2-cells in the diagram shape or in the weight, and hence are not just "boosted-up" versions of 1-limits.

 * The **[[comma object]]** of a cospan $A \overset{f}{\to} C \overset{g}{\leftarrow} B$ is a universal object $(f/g)$ and projections $p:(f/g)\to A$ and $q:(f/g)\to B$ together with a transformation (not an isomorphism) $f p \to g q$.
 In [[Cat]], [[comma objects]] are [[comma category|comma categories]].
 Comma objects are sometimes called _lax pullbacks_ but that term more properly refers to the lax version of a pullback; see "lax limits" below.